 What is the ability-to-repay rule?
 Why is it important to me?

-The ability-to-repay rule requires most mortgage lenders to make a reasonable and good faith determination that you are able to pay back the loan.
+The ability-to-repay rule is the reasonable and good faith determination most mortgage lenders are required to make that you are able to pay back the loan.

 Under the rule, lenders must generally find out, consider, and document a borrower’s income, assets, employment, credit history and monthly expenses.
 Lenders cannot just use an introductory or “teaser” rate to figure out if a borrower can repay a loan.
 For example, if a mortgage has a low interest rate that goes up in later years, the lender has to make a reasonable effort to figure out if the borrower can pay the higher interest rate too.